 Words supplied by Nufarm.

-For more advice on new pasture and protecting new-sown pasture from grass grub this season, contact your Ruralco representative today.
+For more advice on using Kaiso 50WG to protect cereal crops from the effects of BYDV this season, contract your Ruralco representative today.